DACRE m English (Rare)

 Feminine form of the Late Greek name Δωροθεος (Dorotheos), which meant "gift of God" from Greek δωρον (doron) "gift" and θεος(theos) "god"... [more]

-DOUG m English
+DOUGLAS m Scottish, English

 Anglicized form of the Scottish surname Dubhghlas, meaning "dark river" from Gaelic dubh "dark" and glais "water, river"... [more]